Union County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period for a first offense is typically ** days.
+- BAC Over 0.08: If your breath or blood test results showed a blood alcohol concentration (BAC) of 0.08% or higher, your license will be suspended under GA law.

-- Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is typically valid for 30 days or until the date your suspension begins (whichever comes first).
-This gives you time to request an ALR hearing.
+- Temporary Permit: Upon arrest, you may have received a temporary driving permit.
+This permit is typically valid for 45 days or until the date of your ALR hearing (if requested) or the start of your suspension, whichever comes first.

 If You Refused Testing

-- Implied Consent Law in Georgia: Georgia, like most states, has an "implied consent" law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to do so carries significant consequences.
+- Implied Consent Law in Georgia: Georgia's implied consent law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, even if there isn't enough evidence to convict you of DUI in criminal court.

 The ALR/Administrative Hearing